This creamy buffalo chicken dip is incredibly easy to make, highly addictive, and the perfect appetizer for your next tailgate party.

 How to Make Buffalo Chicken Dip in the Crockpot

-Here’s how you’ll make this delicious dip:
+Here’s how you’ll make this delicious dip in the slow cooker:

 Tips & Tricks

 - Use garlic powder.
-While it’s normally better to use fresh ingredients, stick to garlic powder instead of minced garlic for this recipe.
+While it’s normally better to use fresh ingredients, stick to garlic powder instead of minced garlic for this dip recipe.
 Garlic powder has a stronger flavor, giving the dip that nice garlicky goodness.

 - Make it extra cheesy.
-While this recipe only calls for Cheddar cheese, I often add Mozzarella into the mix as well.
+While this hot dip recipe only calls for Cheddar cheese, I often add Mozzarella into the mix as well.
 Mozzarella is great for melting, so it will help give you an ooey-gooey dip.

 - Make it crunchy.
 Want to give your dip a nice crunch?
 Top it with some crispy jalapenos!